LucasTavaresA/SingleComment.nvim/README.md

 ## Utilities

+### GetComment()

 Get a table with comment beginning and end

+Improved by treesitter and ts-context-commentstring but also works without those automatically, them gets single-lined/tweaked by this plugin custom tables

-Using this plugin custom tables and ts-context-commentstring it also updates the commentstring
+Also updates the commentstring

 Useful for custom utility functions that need accurate comment detection